arschles/www/content/blog/2023-11-9-csharp-rust.md

 tags: ['systems', 'languages', 'rust', 'csharp']
 ---

-I'm working on a project at Microsoft now, called Hyperlight.
-At a very high level, we're using modern virtualization technology and some concepts from Unikernels to make tiny, fast, and secure virtual machines.
+I'm working on a project at Microsoft called Hyperlight.
+The project is all about making very small-footprint virtual machines that start up specific kinds of applications very quickly.
+At a very high level, we're using modern virtualization technology and some concepts from Unikernels to make these things happen.

 Mark Russinovich highlighted the project at [his keynote at Microsoft Build 2023](https://www.youtube.com/watch?v=Tz2SOjKZwVA), so if you want more background on the project, go [watch that keynote](https://www.youtube.com/watch?v=Tz2SOjKZwVA).